 Fire Inspector Certification and Certificate Program Information

 Certificate programs in fire inspection prepare students on how to inspect and evaluate commercial and residential buildings to make sure that fire codes and regulations are met.
 Students spend time in classroom settings and laboratory settings.
+After completion, students need to acquire certification through their state by completing a training program and passing an inspection test.
 Most programs take one or two semesters to complete and are typically offered at technical schools and community colleges.
 Applicants must have a high school diploma or GED.

 Courses offered within fire inspector certificate programs cover the causes and effects of fires.
 Students learn how to conduct effective fire inspections to prevent fires and determine the causes after a fire.
 They also discover how to analyze and determine the sources and materials associated with fires.
 Some courses may meet the curriculum requirements set forth by the state's commission on fire protection for certification.
 Other courses offered may include the following: